 Collective creativity across borders and client/agency relations

-This project has been a cross-border labour of love between three different parties: CAS in Miami USA, monopo London in the UK (creative/art direction + design) and monopo Tokyo in Japan (digital development).
+This project has been a cross-border labour of love between three different parties: CAS in San Francisco USA, monopo London in the UK (creative/art direction + design) and monopo Tokyo in Japan (digital development).
 Typically a tricky set of timezones to bring together, but a unique collaboration that enabled us to produce a website that could only be born out of these three very different perspectives coming together.

-Client: CELLULAR AGRICULTURE SOCIETY
+Client: CELLULAR AGRICULTURE SOCIETY (CAS)

-Our role: Creative direction, Art direction, Strategy, Web design, Copywriting, Development
+Our role: Creative Direction, Art Direction, Strategy, Web Design, Copywriting, Development

 Creative Direction + Art Direction: Melanie Hubert-Crozet (monopo London)

-Graphic and web design: Melanie Hubert-Crozet (monopo London), Mai Takano (monopo London)
+Graphic and Web Design: Melanie Hubert-Crozet (monopo London), Mai Takano (monopo London)

-Strategy, account management, copywriting: Mattijs Devroedt (monopo London)
+Strategy, Account Management, Copywriting: Mattijs Devroedt (monopo London)

-Front-end development: Ryo Miyakawa (monopo Tokyo), Taisei Dofuku (monopo Tokyo)
+Front-end Development: Ryo Miyakawa (monopo Tokyo), Taisei Dofuku (monopo Tokyo)

-Back-end development: Kenta Takahashi (monopo Tokyo)
+Back-end Development: Kenta Takahashi (monopo Tokyo)

 Producer: Kenta Takahashi (monopo Tokyo), Fred Mouniguet (monopo London)